YANNBEN2310/DEEP_FAKE_DETECTION/README.md

 - **Download Pretrained Model (.h5):** [Pretrained Model](https://drive.google.com/file/d/1SQrQZTjz419Ejp7qJiREV4g3UYKSk9T7/view)

+### Iterations and Project Management

+- **Iterations and Notebooks:** To view the different iterations and their corresponding notebooks, navigate to the `notebooks` folder in this repository.
+- **Project Management Steps:** Detailed steps and progress updates for project management can be found in the `gestion_projet.md` file.

 ### Additional Information

 - **Uploading Models:** When uploading a model, ensure the model file has a `.h5` extension.